 Stuffing is one of the dishes we have experimented with the most.
 This cornbread stuffing recipe is our favorite.
-It is based on the Smoke Daddy recipe that Kevin Ives shared.
+It is based on the Smoke Daddy Restaurant recipe.
 You can’t go wrong with sausage, bacon, onions, and sage.

 Preheating an oven to 400 F with a 10 inch cast iron skillet in the oven as it heats.

 Mix up the dry ingredients including corn meal, flour, sugar, baking powder, and salt.

 In a separate bowl whisk the milk, butter, and egg.